 - Recreate capacities and move workspaces back to Premium.
 Read more about this step in Configure and manage capacities in Power BI Premium.

 - If push datasets were deleted, recreate them.
 For more information, see Real-time streaming in Power BI to learn how to push data into a dataset.

 - Reconfigure your data gateways.
 Follow the steps in Migrate, restore, or take over an on-premises data gateway.

 - Links to Power BI that are embedded in content might fail to connect when migration is complete.
-For example, an embedded link in SharePoint may result in a user error.
-To resolve this problem, you have to regenerate the embedded link in Power BI and then update the locations where they're used.
+For example, an embedded link in SharePoint might result in a user error.
+To resolve this problem, you have to regenerate the embedded link in Power BI, and then update the locations where they're used.
 To fix this issue, follow the procedure in Embed a report web part in SharePoint Online.

 Frequently asked questions

 Can I migrate back to the original region?
 If yes, what's the process and will I lose data?

 No, you can't revert to using the old region.

 Is my data deleted immediately from the old region?
 If not, how long is it kept and do I have access to it?

 Data is retained in the old region for 30 days and is then deleted.
 Customers don't have access to data in the old region after migration.